AlgoRealm/algorealm/README.md

 Usage:
   algorealm.py poem
   algorealm.py dynasty <purestake-api-token>
+  algorealm.py verify-order <purestake-api-token> <seller-address>
   algorealm.py claim-crown <purestake-api-token> <mnemonic> <majesty-name> <microalgos>
   algorealm.py claim-sceptre <purestake-api-token> <mnemonic> <majesty-name> <microalgos>
   algorealm.py claim-card <purestake-api-token> <mnemonic>
-  algorealm.py buy-order <purestake-api-token> <mnemonic> <microalgos> [--msg] algorealm.py verify-order <seller-address>
-  algorealm.py sell-card <purestake-api-token> <mnemonic>
+  algorealm.py buy-order <purestake-api-token> <mnemonic> <microalgos> [--notify] algorealm.py sell-card <purestake-api-token> <mnemonic>
   algorealm.py [--help]

 Commands:
   poem             AlgoRealm's poem.
-  dynasty          Print the glorious dynasty of AlgoRealm's Majesties. claim-crown      Claim the Crown of Entropy, become the Randomic Majesty of Algorand. claim-sceptre    Claim the Sceptre of Proof, become the Verifiable Majesty of Algorand. claim-card       Brake the spell and claim the AlgoRealm Card by AlgoWorld. buy-order        Place an order for the AlgoRealm Card. review-order     Review the partially signed buy order. sell-card        Sell the AlgoRealm Card (paying 10% royalty).
+  dynasty          Print the glorious dynasty of AlgoRealm's Majesties. verify-order     Verify the partially signed AlgoRealm Card buy order. claim-crown      Claim the Crown of Entropy, become the Randomic Majesty of Algorand. claim-sceptre    Claim the Sceptre of Proof, become the Verifiable Majesty of Algorand. claim-card       Brake the spell and claim the AlgoRealm Card by AlgoWorld. buy-order        Place an order for the AlgoRealm Card. sell-card        Sell the AlgoRealm Card (paying a 10% royalty).

 Options:
-  -m --msg         Notify the Seller about your buy order on-chain.
+  -n --notify      Notify the Seller about your buy order on-chain.
   -h --help
 ```

-**NOTE:** keep your `<mnemonic>` safe!
+⚠️ Keep your `<mnemonic>` safe!
 Although you will only use it on you local machine, is it strongly recommended to make use of a dedicated account just to play AlgoRealm!

 ### 3. AlgoRealm Dynasty